IreneAsay/good-readme-guide/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```
+## Installation

+This application was designed to work with Node.js.
+For the application to run properly, please also make sure to download the

 ## Credits